 Room 7: The Tree of Traditional Vietnamese Medicine

-“Viet Nam Bach Gia Y” – a wooden carving of an ancient tree, depicts 100 royal Vietnamese traditional medicine physicians and authors in the period of XII to XX century.
+“Viet Nam Bach Gia Y” – a wooden carving of an ancient tree, depicts 100 royal Vietnamese traditional medicine physicians and authors in the period of the XII to XX century.
 There is a glass cabinet placed here that shows books and documents written about medical science (pharmaceutics, pediatrics, acupuncture,…)

 Room 8, 9, 11, 12, 13, 14, 15: The Collection of Medical Ingredients, Apothecary Instruments, Wine Jars, Ceramic, and Metal Teapots, Scales, Mortars, Tincture Jugs

 This is a suitable room for tourists to study equipment and ingredients used in the progress of preparing Vietnamese traditional medicine in different periods of time.
 A large collection of flora, fauna, animals, minerals, knives, pots, bowls,… is displayed here.
 Noticeably, a 2000-year-old mortar used to grind herbs along with several tools also appear in the room.
-Large jars of medical ingredients ( reptiles, plants, …) in alcohol is put on the room.
+Large jars of medical ingredients ( reptiles, plants, …) in alcohol are put in the room.